Competition of Density Waves and Superconductivity in Twisted Tungsten Diselenide

 Additionally, we observe that the regions in the phase diagram characterized by a leading momentum of $\Gamma, M$, or $K$ are connected by extended regions where the leading momentum is incommensurate.
 While the commensurate regions are in agreement with previous Hartree-Fock studies~\cite{andy2021hartree}, the unbiased identification of regions with leading incommensurate momentum which can be readily read off from \cref{fig:dw-phases}~\captionlabel{a} is one of the advantages of our FRG approach featuring high momentum resolution.

-\paragraph{Superconductivity. ---} In the vicinity of the DW ordered states, our FRG approach can detect pairing instabilities driven by spin and charge fluctuations in an unbiased way.
+\paragraph{Superconductivity. ---} In the vicinity of the DW ordered states, our FRG approach can detect pairing instabilities driven by spin and charge fluctuations in an unbiased way because particle-hole and pairing channels are coupled.
 The corresponding SC states may be classified by the symmetry of the order parameter.
 We use a linearized gap equation with the vertex at the critical scale $\Lambda=\LambdaC$ (and set the temperature to $T=\LambdaC$) to obtain the pairing gap functions and their respective amplitudes.
 As for $\varphi\neq0$ the system does not obey $SU(2)$ symmetry, we transform the gap $\Delta_{\sigma\sigma'}(\bvec k)$ to its singlet [$\psi(\bvec k)$] and triplet [$\bvec d(\bvec k)$] components~\cite{sigrist1991phenomenological}.
 These are inherently coupled giving rise to mixed-parity (singlet and triplet) SC order.
 Spin rotational symmetry around the $z$ axis mandates that $d_x=d_y=0$ for coupled singlet/triplet instabilities.